click here to visit the Flight Illusion Website

 Computers.......

-COMPUTER 1 (called Cockpit) Runs MSFS2004, the PMDG B737-600/800, WIDEVIEW, FSUIPC, WIDEFS, FSCopilot, FsXpand, the CPFlight Configuration and Communication Software and Flight Deck Companion.
-It has a dual output NVidea PCI-X Graphics Card which gives me my Main View and on the Second Output I have set up a new Window in FS2004 for the re-written Main Panel which gives me the PFD/ND.
+COMPUTER 1 (called Cockpit) Runs MSFS2004, the PMDG B737-600/800, WIDEVIEW, FSUIPC, WIDEFS, FsXpand and FS_COM (the CPFlight Configuration and Communication Software) It has a dual output NVidea 8800GT PCI-X Graphics Card which gives me my Main View and on the Second Output I have set up a new Window in FS2004 for the re-written Main Panel which gives me the PFD/ND.
 This output is sent through a VGA 'Y' cable which gives me the PFD/ND Display on both sides of the Cockpit onto 2 monitors.

-2 x Digimate 19" Monitors & INFOCUS X3 Digital Projector
+2 x Digimate 19" Monitors & 2 x INFOCUS X3 Projectors

 COMPUTER 2 (called EICAS) Runs FsClient from www.flyware.nl for the Centre Display.
-This gives me the EICAS engine instruments, Fuel Gauges, the 3 working standby instruments (HSI - AI - ALT), trim indicator, flaps gauge, marker indicators and other supplementary information such as strobes and landing lights on/off, spoiler condition, etc.
+This gives me the EICAS engine instruments (5 different screens) and the 3 working standby instruments (HSI - AI - Dual Boeing ASI/ALT).
+It also supplies me with other supplementary information, faithfully re-creating the actual different 737NG EICAS screens.

 DELL 17" Monitor

 The Rudder Pedals for both sides are CH Products.
-These again have been directly connected to the main computer and configured thru FS2004 and the CH Products Control Manager to calibrate Yaw and Braking Functions.
-I also use a third joystick for ground steering, but I intend to look at a more realistic alternative when time allows.
+These again have been directly connected to the main computer and configured thru FS2004 and FSUIPC to calibrate Yaw and Braking Functions.

 Automatic Flight is provided by the excellent CPFlight MCP.
 By using the 737kbd file, it directly commands the PMDG 737 when the Autopilot is engaged.

-When coupled to the FMC, the LNAV and VNAV functions come into play Automatically flying the pre-progammed flight right down to the threshold on any commanded runway at any Airport in the Database.
-And of course by keeping your Arrival/Departure Database upto date at the NavData site, the aircraft will also fly SID's and STAR's too !
+Then I also have the Superb Engravity CDU which faithfully replicates the action of the PMDG Software CDU.
+When paired with the MCP, the LNAV and VNAV functions come into play Automatically flying the pre-progammed flight right down to the threshold on any commanded runway at any Airport in the Database.
+And of course by keeping your Arrival/Departure Database upto date at the Navigraph site, the aircraft will also fly current SID's and STAR's too !

 Power Switching.
-The CPFlight MCPEX1 has on-board switching relays which can be used for turning on and off LED's or Low Current Indicators.
+The CPFlight MCPEX1 has 10 on-board switching relays which can be used for turning on and off LED's or Low Current Indicators based on 'Stock/Standard' commands or you can write extras if you so choose.
 I use 3 of these for the Red/Green Gear Travel (Red) and the Down & Locked (Green) Position Lights.
-I also use 2 for the LE Flaps Transit (Orange) and LE Flaps Extended (Green) Indications.
+A fourth powers my Parking Brake Set Indicator and I use two to light the Spar Valve and Engine Valve Annunciators on the overhead panel.

 Systems Switching I also use the MCPEX1 to translate Toggle and Rotary Switch Motions into commands which the PMDG 737 will respond to.
 For example the Overhead Light Panel commands all the Lights seperately and the APU and Jet Starter Switches are also wired through the Board.